WilliamTjonndal/IT3212/assignment3/Group 25.md

 Figure 12 shows the confusion matrix for SVM using features kept after feature selection.
 It has an accuracy of 76.8%, taking 41 seconds to train.

 As expected, feature selection has both better performance and takes less time to train than with all features, but we found it surprising how much better it performed than using PCA.
+This might be a result of features with little variance being more important for the classification of our target class than the features with more variance.
+If this is the case, it would make sense that removing low-variance features from our PCA would decrease performance.
+It would also explain why the preprocessed dataset without PCA and the dataset with the all principal components had much more similar performance.

 After looking at the results, we decided to use feature selection over PCA, as it has much better performance and the features are more understandable.

 <div style="page-break-after: always;"></div>